Germany Work Visa Requirements for Indians in 2026: Updated Eligibility & Application Process

 - Work Permit for Freelancers: This permit is designed for freelancers or self-employed individuals who can demonstrate the existence of potential clients, making it a suitable option for those in non-traditional employment arrangements.

-Explore the detailed process to How to Convert Opportunity Card to Work Visa in Germany (2025)
+Explore the detailed process on How to Convert Opportunity Card to Work Visa in Germany (2026)

 Eligible Categories for Applying for a German Work Visa